Local government reorganisation

 Those councils are Hampshire County Council, Portsmouth City Council, Southampton City Council, Isle of Wight Council, Basingstoke and Deane Borough Council, East Hampshire District Council, Eastleigh Borough Council, Fareham Borough Council, Gosport Borough Council, Hart District Council, Havant Borough Council, New Forest District Council, Rushmoor Borough Council, Test Valley Borough Council and Winchester City Council.

 The final decision on how local government will be structured in Hampshire and Isle of Wight in the future will lie with central government.
-We expect this to be decided in early 2026.
+We expect this to be decided in spring 2026.

 What is a unitary authority?